Educator preparation; Education policy and practice; School redesign; Equitable opportunities; Science of learning

 Crucially, as President of the Learning Policy Institute (LPI), she’s made research easier for policymakers to grasp and use, making a difference in millions of students’ lives.

 Starting out as a public school teacher in the US, Dr Darling-Hammond’s early research focused on addressing disparities in educational opportunities for low-income students after seeing first-hand how inequalities in school funding had a direct impact on student outcomes.

 Since then, she’s worked with education and policy leaders across the US and more than 15 countries worldwide developing evidence-based teaching policies, supporting even the most marginalized students, and designing teacher-development programs.

-In her own words: teaching is the profession on which all other professions depend .
-For this reason, Dr Darling-Hammond launched the LPI’s Educator Preparation Laboratory (EdPrepLab) with Bank Street Graduate School of Education in 2019.
-The network connects leading-edge preparation programs, school districts, researchers, and policymakers to put evidence-based, student-centered, equitable teaching at the heart of policy so that every student has access to empowering education.
+In 2019, Dr Darling-Hammond and the LPI in conjunction with Bank Street Graduate School of Education launched EdPrepLab, a network connecting leading-edge preparation programs, school districts, researchers, and policymakers, working together to increase capacity and put evidence-based, student-centered, equitable teaching at the heart of policy.

 Serving more than 25 teacher- and leader-preparation programs across 10 different US states, EdPrepLab is now set to continue strengthening educator preparation in the United States through increased research and wider policy initiatives.